dougsweetser/APS_Meeting_April_2020/docs/index.md

-# April APS Meeting - Doug Sweetser
+# April APS Meeting 2020
-# Two Posters and a Talk
+# A Talk and Two Posters by Doug Sweetser

 ## Abstracts